marcosalvalaggio/edamame/README.md

 eda.num_to_categorical(data, col: list[str])
 ```

+Parameters:

+* **data**: A pandas dataframe.
+* **col**: A list of strings containing the names of columns to convert.

-passing a dataframe and a list with columns name, the function transforms the types of the columns into "object".
+Passing a dataframe and a list with columns name, the function transforms the types of the columns into "object".

 ### Missing data